Refinishing Leslies (and working too hard)

 Gaskets - Spacers

-Here is an example of a gasket for the 15".
+Here is an example (second pic) of a gasket for the 15".
 We use JBL speakers for the Leslie bottom, and these specific speakers have a "roll" surround, or compliance.
 They're designed to be mounted on the front of a baffle plate.
 Because of this, they cannot be mounted in a Leslie, because the shelf will contact the compliance, and destroy it.
 Initially, we solved this problem by gluing an extra gasket set on each speaker, raising the frame slightly.
 We weren't very happy with that method, so I used a router, and cut out several gaskets, using 1/2" plywood.
 These work very well, and don't pull apart like the cardboard gaskets do.
-You might also notice the longer speaker mounting bolts, shown below.
-They come up through the bottom of the shelf, and are secured into the Tnuts with Hot Stuff glue.
-This configuration allows us to torque the speaker down to the shelf very tightly, and eliminate rattles.
-Also shown is the gasket we use for the upper drivers.
-This simple piece of 1/2" plywood replaces the original cheap cardboard tube.